ansh-novarroh/Verba/README.md

 ### Project Architecture

-You can learn more about Verba's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
+You can learn more about Vijil RAG Agent's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
 It's recommended to have a look at them before making any contributions.

 ## Known Issues